scraperwiki-archive/email-alert-tool/README.md

 Testing
 -------

-The *create-test-db.py* script can be used to add 100 rows of test data to the swdata table.
+The *create-test-db.py* script creates a new database and adds 100 rows of test data to the swdata table.
+This is for testing that your environment works.